WPWale/wp-yak/README.md

 Now, write code as usual and push to a branch.
 If the branch is mapped to a server, the code will get automatically deployed.

 No cloning or other setup needed.
-WP Deploy will automatically clone, initialise, pull, etc as needed.
+WP Yak will automatically clone, initialise, pull, etc as needed.